The Sacrament of Marriage

 Once the decision to be married has been made, we ask that you contact our parish priest to make an appointment to set a proposed date and time for your wedding.
 The proposed date and time of your wedding should be confirmed within six months to one year in advance of the proposed date.

-The regional church offers a program of marriage preparation.
 Couples are asked to attend a Marriage Preparation Weekend.
-Registration for the Marriage Preparation Course is available by calling the Cathedral office at 705-472-3970.
+Registration for couples living in North Bay is available by calling the parish office at 705-472-3970.
 Do not wait too long to call as sessions are limited in size and fill up fast.
+For couples living outside of North Bay, you must register for preparation with your local parish.

 General introduction and sharing expectations for your marriage and wedding.